 Capital One 360 is the online arm of Capital One, a bank popular for its credit card options and auto loans.
 But, it’s also a good choice for anyone looking for solid online banking options.
 The bank offers free checking, savings, and CDS, as well as several helpful online tools.

-Plus, when you bank with Capital One you gain access to thousands of convenient, no-fee ATM locations.
+Plus, when you bank with Capital One, you gain access to thousands of convenient, no-fee ATM locations.
 This guide will review the bank’s checking accounts, savings accounts, and CDs as well as how to get started.

-Capital One 360 Checking
+Capital One 360 Checking Account

 According to the FDIC, the average national interest rate for a checking account is 0.06%.
 Here is a breakdown of how Capital One pays out interest on its checking accounts:

-- $0 – $49,999.99 = 0.20%
+- $0 – $49,999.99 = 0.10%

-- $50,0000 – $99,999.99 = 0.75%
+- $50,0000 – $99,999.99 = 0.10%

-- Over $100,000 = 1.00%
+- Over $100,000 = 0.10%

-Not only are the interest rates competitive but Capital One 360 offers a variety of perks just for opening the account.
-There is no minimum deposit or minimum balance required to open the account and you receive free online and mobile checking.
+Not only are the interest rates competitive, but Capital One 360 offers various perks just for opening an online account.
+For example, there is no minimum deposit, no monthly maintenance fee, and no minimum balance required to open the account, and you receive free online and mobile checking.

-Capital One 360 offers a variety of savings products including a general savings account, money market account, IRA savings, and more.
-All of these accounts come with competitive interest rates, zero monthly fees, and flexible terms.
+Capital One 360 offers multiple savings accounts to choose from, including a general savings account, money market account, IRA savings, and more.
+All of these accounts come with competitive interest rates, no monthly fees, and flexible terms.